A5H73Y/Parkour/docs/tutorials/the-basics.md

 ## Beginning Steps

 You are recommended to create a world dedicated for Parkour Courses, although Parkour does have multi-world support.
-Once you have your world chosen, you should create an area where the players can choose which Courses to join; This area is called a 'lobby'.
+Once you have your world chosen, you should create an area where the Players can choose which Courses to join; This area is called a 'lobby'.
 Stand where you want the lobby to be saved and enter the command `/pa setlobby`.
 This only needs to be done once!

 When you want to teleport to the Parkour lobby, enter `/pa lobby`.
-By default, this is where players are teleported to when they complete or leave a Course.
+By default, this is where Players are teleported to when they complete or leave a Course.
 We can create many lobbies which have different locations and requirements, which will be covered later in the tutorials.

 You should now have the latest version of Parkour installed, and have a Parkour lobby created.